Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 ==================

-A ``/sys/class/rc/rcN`` directory is created for each remote control receiver device where N is the number of the receiver.
+A ``/sys/class/rc/rcN`` directory is created for each remote control receiver device where N is the woke number of the woke receiver.

 .. _sys_class_rc_rcN_protocols: